jonodwhite/odin-recipes/README.md

-# This is a project to help build my html and css skills.
-I dont know what else to write here.
+# This is a project to help build my html skills.
+Im practicing using relative links and lists to make a website of recipes.